wonderbird/wonderbird.github.io/_pages/software-crafting/general.md

 ## General Software Crafting Topics

-> When to use iterative development?
-You should use iterative development only on projects that you want to succeed.

-Martin Fowler.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*